King's medics at a pizza party

 The application process is explained on our how to apply page, which we advise candidates to read thoroughly.

-Most applicants are asked to come to Cambridge for two interviews with four Fellows in total.
-We have no set expectations about your precise level of ability at interview and realise that applicants come from a wide range of schools and countries around the world.
+Most applicants are asked to come to Cambridge for two interviews with four academics in total.
+We have no set expectations about your precise level of ability at interview, and realise that applicants come from a wide range of schools and countries around the world.
 The special nature of the Cambridge medical course does mean that we want to explore whether students can tackle scientific problems logically and imaginatively.

 We have no preference for or against applicants who wish to defer entry.
 But you should remember that because each College has a quota for medical students, we cannot hold too many places over for the following year.
 If you are keen to take a gap year, it may therefore be advisable to apply post A level (or equivalent), when you will also know your grades.